 How To Do Landmine Sumo Squat

-- Stand facing the landmine station with your feet positioned wider than shoulder-width apart and your toes pointing outwards at an angle.
+- Place your feet wider than shoulder-width apart and your toes pointing outwards at an angle.

-- Hold the other end of the barbell with both hands, gripping it firmly and keeping your elbows close to your body.
+- Hold the other end of the barbell with both hands.

-- Keeping your back straight, squat down until your thighs are parallel to the floor or slightly lower, with your knees tracking over your toes.
+- Keep your back straight and squat down until your legs are parallel to the ground or slightly lower.

 - Pause for a second at the bottom, then press up through your heels to return to the starting position.